 Step 3.
 Begin transcoding: simply hit RUN button and then it will start transcoding with the assistance of hardware acceleration if supported and enabled.

-Solution 2.
-Create proxy for 4K editing.
+Method 1.
+Create proxy for 4K HEVC editing.

 Creating proxy is to create a low-resolution copy of your original video, and then you can use the low-quality proxy file during the editing process.
 This way, the editing process will be smoother.
 When you finish editing and are ready to export, you just need to replace the proxy file with its corresponding original file.
 For example, you can create a copy in 1080x720 for your 4K video, edit in Premiere Pro using the 720p file, and then export in 4K.